Factbox - Countdown to Brexit breakthrough?

+BRUSSELS (Reuters) - British Prime Minister Theresa May meets European Commission President Jean-Claude Juncker for lunch in Brussels on Monday for what could be a breakthrough in Brexit talks.

-BRUSSELS (Reuters) - The next two weeks will determine whether Britain avoids further costly delays in giving business assurances of a smooth exit from the European Union and free trade in the future.
+Here is a timeline of the following 10 days that will determine whether Britain avoids further costly delays in giving business assurances of a smooth exit from the European Union and of free trade with its biggest market in the future:

-Following is a timeline of critical meetings and explanation of the key decisions that need to be taken.

 May is pushing for a simultaneous, reciprocal guarantee from the EU of a soft transition and future trade deal, which she may use to show Britons what her compromises have secured.
 The EU wants to have firm British offers which the 27 can discuss before leaders commit.
 The result is some complex dance steps:

-Mon, Dec.
-4 - May lunches in Brussels with EU chief executive Jean-Claude Juncker and Brexit negotiator Michel Barnier.
-The latter says he plans a “joint report” on progress with the UK.

-Wed, Dec.
-6 - Juncker chairs weekly European Commission meeting in the morning.
-After hearing Barnier, the Commission could say there is sufficient progress to move to Phase 2.
+10 a.m. - Juncker chairs weekly European Commission meeting at which Barnier will update them on progress.
+The Commission could then say there is sufficient progress to move to Phase 2.

-Wed, Dec.
-6 - At 3 p.m.
-(1400 GMT), EU-27 envoys meet to prepare decisions to be taken at EU-27 summit on Dec.
-15 -- most significantly on opening talks on what happens after Brexit.
+3 p.m. - EU-27 envoys meet to prepare formal decision on sufficient progress to be taken at EU-27 summit on Dec.
+15 and to work on draft negotiating guidelines for future trade deal.

-Thur, Dec.
-14 - May attends routine EU summit in Brussels, starting in the afternoon.
-Defence, foreign affairs on agenda.
+4 p.m. - May attends routine EU summit in Brussels.
+Defence, social affairs, foreign affairs and migration are on the agenda.

-Fri, Dec.
-15 - After May has left, EU-27 leaders hold summit.
+After May has left, EU-27 leaders hold Brexit summit.
 They could take one comprehensive decision on Phase 2 or break it down into separate ones on the transition and future ties.

-February - After agreeing among the 27 their negotiating terms, EU may be ready to open talks with London on a free trade pact that Brussels likens to one it has with Canada.
+February - After agreeing their negotiating terms, EU-27 may be ready to open talks with London on a free trade pact that Brussels likens to one it has with Canada.

 Both sides say there is no precise figure as much depends on future developments.
 British newspaper reports that it would cost up to 55 billion euros sparked only muted criticism from May’s hardline pro-Brexit allies who once rejected big payments.